 A Centre of Collaboration

-The state-of-the-art, multi-purpose Cowboys Community, Training & High Performance Centre is currently under construction beside Queensland Country Bank Stadium, in the Townsville City Waterfront Priority Development Area.
+The Centre is located beside Queensland Country Bank Stadium, in the Townsville City Waterfront Priority Development Area.

-The Centre will house Cowboys operations and combine community areas, multi-sport high-performance training spaces, sports medicine and sports science laboratories and a community training field.
+The Centre houses Cowboys operations and combines community areas, multi-sport high-performance training spaces, sports medicine and sports science laboratories and a community training field.

 - Total project estimate: $40 million